 Mark Shinstrom is a partner at Shinstrom & Norman Insurance and long-time Attain Housing supporter.
 Shinstrom & Norman is independently owned and locally operated, focusing on Kirkland, but offering affordable and reliable insurance choices all across Washington.
 Having served on the Board of Directors, Mark continues to support Attain Housing’s mission and vision by volunteering to serve on Attain Housing’s Advisory Council.

 Currently serving as State Representative for the 48th Legislative District, Amy was the former Mayor of Kirkland has also served on the Kirkland City Council.
 She practiced law in Australia until she returned to Oregon in 1994.
 Amy is currently the Chief Financial Officer at Ford-Hyundai of Kirkland.

 She has been an active fundraiser for the Komen Race for the Cure (Puget Sound Chapter) and has helped organizations such as Old Dog Haven, Pediatric Brain Tumor Foundation, Kirkland Pace Race, Evergreen Hospital, and Attain Housing.
 In July 2011, Mayor Walen completed the Association of Washington Cities (AWC) Certificate for Municipal Leadership training program.

 Managing Broker, member of the Builder Solutions Group and Premier Associate at Windermere Real Estate for over 20 years, Lynn serves as President Elect and State Representative for the Seattle King County Association of Realtors, where she received a Community Service Award in 2011 and 2018.
 Lynn has been recognized for nine years as a 5 Star agent by Seattle Magazine and was voted the best of Kirkland by Kirkland Reporter Readers in 2013, 2014 and 2015.
 Lynn is also a member of the Butterfly Effect Group and has served multiple times on the Board of The Windermere Foundation, Attain Housing’s largest corporate foundation funder.

 Christine Rose, ACC, is an ICF and Taylor Protocols CVI™ certified business and executive coach, speaker, and author.
-After retiring in 2014 from Attain Housing, where she served as Development Director during four years of incremental growth, building community support during transitions, including its merger and rebranding, Christine founded Christine Rose Coaching & Consulting, a Tacoma‑based LLC.
-Christine partners with women executives, small business owners, to strengthen leadership skills and attain business and personal goals.
-She also enjoys volunteering as a member of Tacoma Rotary #8.
+After retiring in 2014 from Attain Housing, where she served as Development Director during a tenure of incremental growth, building community support during transitions, including its merger and rebranding, she founded Christine Rose Coaching & Consulting, a boutique coaching firm in the greater Seattle area.